Temperance polls in Scotland: Repeal attempts

 In many newly dry districts, new polls were sponsored by licensees at the earliest possibility, three years later.
 257 polls were held, in total, the majority being a second attempt at prohibition.
 The next big wave came in 1927, when 113 were held, following which, prohibition remained in place in only seventeen wards.
 Among these was Lerwick, where alcohol remained prohibited until 1947.

-Between 1913 and 1965 1,131 polls were held under the Act and the same provisions in the 1959 Act, with the vast majority (1,079) held before 1930.
-The holding of votes continued to tail off during the 1930s and 40s.
-By 1970, there were still sixteen districts with prohibition, but just one or two new polls held annually.
+Between 1913-65, 1,131 polls were held under the Act and the same provisions in the 1959 Act, with the vast majority (1,079) held before 1930.
+The holding of votes continued to tail off during the 1930s and 1940s.
+By 1970, there were still sixteen districts with prohibition, but just one or two new polls held annually, until the polling system was formally abolished in 1976.